 All Utah colleges and universities, including Snow College, charge a minimal tuition fee of $5 per credit hour for CE courses.
 Check your account on Badger Web to make sure you do not owe for tuition which could block you from enrolling in future courses.
 Payments can be made online by logging into Badger Web.

-Review the Fall IVC schedule and talk with your counselor about which courses you want to take.
+Talk with your counselor about which courses you want to take.
 Each high school selects which courses it wants to make available to its students.
 Counselors at each high school will decide which classes to make available based partly upon student interest, so students should discuss and plan with their counselors in which courses they may have interest.
 Courses at each high school may be delivered: